 They went on to start touring regionally and then expanded.
 Songs started pouring through both of them and with their dedication and commitment to share mantra, music and devotion with the world, albums and touring were a natural result.

-Together they have released 15 albums since 2010.
+Together they released 16 albums since 2010.
 They started touring in 2011 and especially since 2013 have toured year round.